Clomipramine: Pharmacokinetics

 The oral bioavailability of clomipramine is approximately 50%.
 Peak plasma concentrations occur around 2–6 hours (with an average of 4.7 hours) after taking clomipramine orally and are in the range of 56–154 ng/mL (178–489 nmol/L).
 Steady-state concentrations of clomipramine are around 134–532 ng/mL (426–1,690 nmol/L), with an average of 218 ng/mL (692 nmol/L), and are reached after 7 to 14 days of repeated dosing.
 Steady-state concentrations of the active metabolite, desmethylclomipramine, are around 230–550 ng/mL (730–1,750 nmol/L).
 The volume of distribution (Vd) of clomipramine is approximately 17 L/kg.
 It binds approximately 97–98% to plasma proteins, primarily to albumin.
 Clomipramine is metabolized in the liver mainly by CYP2D6.
 It has a terminal half-life of 32 hours, and its N-desmethyl metabolite, desmethylclomipramine, has a terminal half-life of approximately 69 hours.
 Clomipramine is mostly excreted in urine (60%) and feces (32%).

+Although the normal maximum-recommended total daily dosage of clomipramine is 250 milligrams, treatment-resistant cases of depression and obsessive-compulsive disorder may require corresponding doses within the range of 255 to 300 milligrams.
+Indeed, doses of 375 milligrams per day, sometimes in combination with venlafaxine or aripiprazole, have not only been necessary but, remarkably, relatively well-tolerated.
+Caution, however, is generally prudent when doing this, as seizures, which are more likely to occur with clomipramine than every other tricyclic antidepressant besides maprotiline, become more and more of a risk beyond the normally-recommended upper-ceiling.
+At daily doses ≤ 250 m.g., the incidence of seizures may be reliably estimated to be around the order of 0.48%.
+(All tricyclic antidepressants technically lower the seizure-threshold but this is only significant with amoxapine, maprotiline and, indeed, clomipramine.)

+Dose-increases between 25 m.g. and 150 m.g., barring significant drug-drug interactions which may elevate clomipramine blood-levels, should be titrated in doses of 50 m.g.
+(25 m.g. in the case of panic disorder and 10 to 25 m.g. in the cases of premature ejaculation and narcoleptic cataplexy) and above 150 m.g. in 25 m.g. increments.
+Average optimal total daily doses for depression (whether mild or severe), premature ejaculation, cataplexy-narcolepsy, obsessive-compulsive disorder, panic disorder and trichotilomania respectively are (in milligrams) 150, 50, 25 - 75, 150 - 250, 50 - 150 and 150 - 200.
+Some consider the minimum optimally-therapeutic dose of clomipramine in obsessive-compulsive disorder, which often requires much higher levels of serotonergic concentration than other indications for these drugs, to be 200, rather than 150, milligrams per day.
+For premature ejaculation, clomipramine can be taken prn 3 to 5 hours before attempted sexual intercourse.